-What does depression look like in teens?
+What are the signs of depression in teens?

 There are also immediate and dangerous warning signs of serious depression.
 Get help right away if your teen starts:

-- Selling or giving away prized possessions
+- Selling or giving away their belongings

 - Dropping out of activities, especially ones they used to love